syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/ToolTip.md

 # ToolTip Support

-The tooltip shows the current value based on thumb position.
+The tooltip shows the current value based on the thumb position.

 ## Set ToolTip Precision